 Before clinical medicine was developed, herbs and spices were one of the few ways one had to deal with health problems.
 Although health effects are debatable and to a limited degree documented by strict scientific studies, a lot of anecdotal evidence has been gathered, and herbs are also used today as a contribution to alleviate health problems.

 This book addresses what health effects have been attributed to the different herbs, some of which are obvious superstitions and nonsense, while others may surely lie in.
 Nevertheless, you should not emphasize any of these qualities as the little one gardener has not verified them with medical personnel.

 While it is well known that herbs have been used as medicine and flavoring in unusual times, it is somewhat less known that herbs are also used in perfumes and aromatherapy.

-Most people would agree that food would taste quite boring without a litte sprinkle of one and a little dash of the other.
+Most people would agree that food would taste quite boring without a little sprinkle of one and a little dash of the other.
 This book is mainly written to enable you to grow your own herbs as a food additive in your own food.
-It therefore has the main focus on how to grow your own herbs with the best results!
+It, therefore, has the main focus on how to grow your own herbs with the best results!
 However, the book also covers a number of other themes, including some recipe recipes, which the herbs that you can cultivate are an important ingredient. www.denlillegartner.no

 History and origin